NHL color analyst and ex-player Eddie Olczyk is celebrating his birthday on Aug. 16, and life is certainly good.

 Building a Legacy

-Olczyk has done enough on the ice, behind the bench and in the broadcast booth to leave a lasting legacy.
+Whether it’s on the ice, behind the bench or in the broadcast booth, Olczyk has created a lasting legacy.
 He was inducted into the US Hockey Hall of Fame in 2012 and into the Chicagoland Sports Hall of Fame a year later.
-But, his legacy goes well beyond his playing and broadcasting career.

-Olzcyk is a head instructor for Blackhawks youth hockey camps.
+Olzcyk is also a lead instructor for Blackhawks Youth Hockey Camps.
 In 2011, the Blackhawks and their charities established the Eddie Olzcyk Award.
 The award assists individuals, families and sanctioned teams that may not have the financial or other means to compete.
-Since its inception, the award has distributed over $255,000 in grants to 114 individuals and seven organizations.
+Since its inception, the award has distributed over $450,000 in grants to 212 individuals and eight organizations.

-In addition to being an ambassador for hockey, Eddie Olczyk can now be an ambassador for so much more.
-He can raise awareness, encourage routine preventative medical appointments and inspire those walking down the same path.
-While he does, he’ll often be reminded of how much we miss him and look forward to the day he returns to his perch high above the NHL ice.
+This courageous man took a terrible situation and made something positive out of it.
+He has been very public about his struggles in an effort to inspire and encourage others.
+In addition to being an ambassador for hockey, Olczyk can now be an ambassador for so much more.
+He can raise awareness, encourage routine preventative medical appointments and motivate those walking down the same path.